 Offences - trade marks attorneys

-People describing themselves as trade marks attorneys or trade marks agents when not legally entitled, will incur a penalty of $5400.
+People describing themselves as trade marks attorneys or trade marks agents when not legally entitled, will incur a penalty of 30 penalty units.

-Office holders of body corporates found guilty of the offence can individually be liable for $5400 fines where they were knowingly party to an offence.
+Office holders of body corporates found guilty of the offence can individually be liable for 30 penalty units in fines where they were knowingly party to an offence.

 You are not permitted to carry on business as a patent attorney in Australia or New Zealand unless registered as a patent attorney or a legal practitioner (within the terms of the legislation).
 [Sub section 201(1) of the Patents Act 1990]